Nelson Velazquez Preview, Player Props: Royals vs. White Sox

-The Kansas City Royals and Nelson Velazquez (.471 slugging percentage over his past 10 games, including two homers), battle starter Jesse Scholtens and the Chicago White Sox at Kauffman Stadium, Monday at 2:10 PM ET.
+After going 1-for-4 with a home run and two RBI in his most recent game, Nelson Velazquez and the Kansas City Royals face the Chicago White Sox (who will hand the ball to Dylan Cease) at 7:40 PM ET on Tuesday.

-In his previous game he had a hitless performance (0-for-3) against the Red Sox.
+In his most recent game, he hit a home run while going 1-for-4 against the White Sox.

 Nelson Velazquez Game Info & Props vs. the White Sox